 To fix these issues, continue with the squat with knee wraps or change up your exercise regimen by doing other exercises that work out different muscle groups.
 Here are some ways you can prevent knee problems from cropping up again even after the workout has passed.

-If you suffer from knee pain when doing your squats, it might mean that you are not ready to go all the way down in squatting.
-Your knees are not ready for it.
-Going too deep when squatting leads to your knee pain so limit how deep you go.
+The squatting movement is achieved by pushing your hips back and bending your knees.
+The depth at which you squat can impact the strength of your knees, especially if you are going too deep.
+If you feel pain during this exercise or any other movements, it might mean that you are not ready to go all the way down in your squat.
+Your knees may not be ready for it.
+Going too deep when squatting leads to knee pain, so limit how deep you go.

-I recommend decreasing how deep you are going to squat.
-Start off by doing the 90 degree squat and then back up.
-Go to a point where the thigh is parallel to the floor and then work your way to going deeper and deeper.
+Change it up by squatting at a slightly lower depth.
+Start by doing the 90-degree squat and then raising back up.
+Go to a point where your thigh is parallel to the floor, and then work your way up to going deeper.

-The more weight you have on your toes, it kicks in more on the quadriceps muscles.
-The quadriceps muscles are pulling on the patella.
-This puts more stress on the knee joint that leads to knee pain.
+Placing more weight on your toes puts more stress on the quadriceps muscles, which pulls on the patella.
+This puts more stress on the knee joint, leading to knee pain.
 If you put a lot of pressure against the knee joint when squatting, it will irritate things.

-You need to put more weight on your mid-foot or heel area.
+Distribute your weight across your mid-foot or heel area.
 This will kick in more on your hamstrings and glutes which you want to be strong in order to prevent or help overcome knee pain.
 This is also great for preventing or overcoming back pain.

-If you are suffering from any kind of knee discomfort and want to end that knee pain permanently, then check out the Fix My Knee Pain program here:
+If you are suffering from any kind of knee discomfort and want to end that knee pain permanently, then click here to check out the Knee Pain Solved program.